csik/4240_Syllabus/mp1.md

 2. Your final design, including the 4 elements described in step 6 of the instructions (behavior description; mechanism description; visual sketch; argument for effectiveness).

 {% assign class = site.data.classes[page.class] %}

-Your project is due electronically via submission to Canvas by **11:59pm on {{class.date}}**\.
+Your project is due electronically via submission to Canvas by **11:59pm on {{class.date | date: "%A, %b %-d" }}**\.
 Both deliverables will be included in a single file upload.
 Your submission must be in .pdf format.
 Passages beyond the word limits will not be counted toward the assignment.
 If you prefer to do design work with your hands, you may do your project on paper and submit photos of the result embedded in a .pdf.

-### Grading rubric

-Your grade will consist of the following elements:

-1. 9 points: **Effective, accurate early sketching**: 3 early conceptual sketches that correctly reflect different persuasive affordances.
-The sketches explore clearly different parts of the design space.
-2. 6 points: **Behavior precision**: Description of target behavior is precise and clearly connected to the social impact issue of interest.
-3. 20 points: **Persuasive mechanism design**: Mechanism design which reflects the persuasive technology design direction by (a) tying clearly into the behavior of interest, (b) being compelling for the target audience to use (c) being robust in the face of likely use (and nonuse), and (d) persuading rather than coercing.
-This part of your grade is based on your mechanism description, sketch of the device, and your persuasive argument.
-4. 5 points: **Design quality**: The design is significantly advanced from the original sketches and is creative and original.
-5. 10 points: **Effort**: Effort has been put into the assignment.

 ### Guide to Persuasive Affordances